SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 aliases                                   string    null        Aliases for SQL connections.
 This is done in
                                                                 the format
                                                                 ``jdbc:protocol://[username[:password]@]host/database``
+**Teleport Helper**
+force-blacklist                           boolean   false       If enabled, this blacklist will always be respected,
+                                                                otherwise, plugins can choose whether or not to respect it. unsafe-body-block-ids                     array     null        Block IDs that are listed here will not be selected by Sponge's safe teleport routine as a safe block for players to warp into. unsafe-floor-block-ids                    array     null        Block IDs that are listed here will not be selected by Sponge's safe teleport routine as a safe floor block.
 **Timings**
 enabled                                   boolean   true        If timings are enabled. hidden-config-entries                     string    sponge.sql  The hidden config entries.